 - Serve grilled avocado with feta cheese on pizza instead of pepperoni and mozzarella cheese.
 Try this delicous recipe.

 - Toss salad with avocado slices and balsamic vinegar instead of a creamy dressing.

-- Try an avocado salsa as a condiment or side dish to grilled chicken or fish.
+- Try avocado salsa as a condiment for grilled chicken or fish.

 - Mash potatoes with avocado instead of sour cream or butter.